BlueCentre/cli-code/README.md

 ### Known Issues

 - Configuration path changed from `~/.config/gemini-code` to `~/.config/cli-code`.
-You will need to run `cli-code setup --provider=gemini YOUR_KEY` again after updating.
+You will need to run `cli-code-agent setup --provider=gemini YOUR_KEY` again after updating.

 ## Contributing